-The block method is used in evaluating the general education component of transferring credit for students with a 2.0 cumulative GPA and with a "C" or better in each course used to meet the 27-hour General Education requirement at Park University.
+If a student presents documentation of an A.A. or A.S. degree at the time of initial entrance, the block method is used in evaluating the general education component of transferring credit for students with a 2.0 cumulative GPA and with a "C" or better in each course used to meet the 27-hour General Education requirement at Park University.
 No transfer course with a grade less than "C" will be used to meet any Park University course requirement.
 This applies only to students transferring into Park University with a transferable and non-terminal associate degree, including a minimum of six hours in each of the following areas: humanities, natural and applied sciences and social sciences.